vikejs/vike/readme.md

 ### Route Strings

-For a page `/pages/film.page.js`, its route string can be defined at its `/pages/film.page.route.js` adjacent file.
+For a page `/pages/film.page.js`, a route string can be defined in a `/pages/film.page.route.js` adjacent file.

 ```js
 // /pages/film.page.route.js